OPEA Documentation Generation

 git remote add upstream https://github.com/opea-project/docs.git

-After that, you’ll have origin pointing to your cloned personal repo and upstream pointing to the project repo.
+After that, you’ll have origin pointing to your cloned personal docs repo and upstream pointing to the project docs repo.

-4. Do the same steps (fork to your personal account, clone to your local computer, and setup the git upstream remote) for the other repos containing project documentation, replacing the docs.git repo name in the previous step with the appropriate repo name in this list:
+5. Now do the same steps (fork to your personal account, clone to your local computer, and setup the git upstream remote) for the other four repos replacing the docs.git repo name in the previous step with the appropriate repo name in this list:

 • GenAIComps